Kerem3530/HyprDots/README.md

 **And change the 'kb_layout' = tr line**
 **You can also change your programs in the 'My Programs' section and keybindings**

+# The config folder and icons folder is hidden !!!